Top Frequently Asked Questions

 · Water Storage

 Except for the Sport Berkey® Water Bottle, Berkey® systems include an upper chamber which rests upon a lower chamber when assembled.
 Think of these as two large open-top canisters.
-The upper chamber (or canister) has holes in its base into which the Black Berkey® Purification Elements are housed.
+The upper chamber (or canister) has holes in its base into which the Black Berkey® Filtration Elements are housed.
 The upper canister is designed to rest on top of the bottom canister.
-Essentially, the top chamber is where the water-to-be-purified is poured.
+Essentially, the top chamber is where the water-to-be-filtered is poured.
 The bottom chamber serves as the reservoir for the water that has been purified in the upper chamber, by passing through the Black Berkeys.For individuals wanting to address fluoridation in their water source, please see the paragraph on the PF2 Fluoride/Arsenic Reduction Elements below.

 Except for the Sport and Go Berkeys, all of the bottom chambers of the Berkey® systems contain a spigot which allows the user to access the purified water from the reservoir.